Could Yannick Bolasie have been wildcard in Premier League relegation struggle? | Goal.com

 While the risks of the struggling PL sides plumping for a 29-year-old who many consider to be over the hill are well known, they would have been getting a player whose desire to prove a point to naysayers wouldn’t have been a bad thing for any side willing to take that gamble.

-His two goals and four assists in 21 appearances for Villa may be looked on with scorn, but it should also be noted that those numbers have come in only nine starts and jin ust over 950 minutes of football.
+His two goals and four assists in 21 appearances for Villa may be looked on with scorn, but it should also be noted that those numbers have come in only nine starts and in just over 950 minutes of football.

 The DRC wideman’s numbers also better most of the players he would have been competing with for a place in Rafael Benitez’s and Roy Hodgson’s sides had either of the Premier League strugglers come in for him, even if he'd achieved them against a lesser level of competition.